Emilio-Sakr/MINI_ORM/README.md

 - logger (optional):
   If provided, this attribute allows you to pass a logger object to the Engine class for logging purposes.
 If not provided, the engine will not perform logging.

+- level (optional):
+  If provided, indicates the level of the logs to be produced by the engine.

 - min_pool_size (optional):
   The minimum pool size refers to the minimum number of connections that the connection pool should maintain.
 Setting a minimum pool size ensures that a certain number of connections are always available in the pool, reducing connection establishment overhead, default is 1.